boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

 User registered methods
 -----------------------

+.. note:: The following may be considered advanced usage.

-_Advanced_ It is possible for the user to define their own differencing routines, either by supplying a stencil using kernel or writing their own functor that calculates the differential everywhere.
+It is possible for the user to define their own differencing routines, either by supplying a stencil using kernel or writing their own functor that calculates the differential everywhere.
 It is then possible to register these methods with the